On a generalization of affinoid varieties: The category of dagger affinoid algebras

-As we noticed, the definition of $W_k^n$ is a particular case of the definition of the ring of bornological overconvegent power series, that we gave so far.
-Moreover, the notation that we are using is consistent with the one used in the previous chapter.
-Hence we can state the universal property characterizing $W_k^n$:
+The definition of $W_k^n$ is a particular case of the definition of the ring of bornological overconvegent power series, applied when $A = k$ (see definition \ref{defn:over_conv}).
+Moreover, the notation that we are using in the theory of dagger affinoid algebra is consistent with the notation introduced in the previous chapter.
+Therefore, we can state the universal property characterizing $W_k^n$:

 \begin{prop} Given any complete bornological algebra $A$ and $a_1, ..., a_n \in A^\ov$ weakly power-bounded elements, there exists a unique morphism